 Launch Multi.
 Tap the screen anywhere to stop.
 Tap again to start.
 Tap and drag to adjust the speed (up for faster, down for slower).
 Working from a limited stock of punctuation glyphs, Multi tirelessly assembles various configurations.

 Save a particular face by pressing and holding your finger on the screen until you see a flash (like a screenshot).
-Continue holding down to text it to a friend.
+Continue holding down or double tap to text it to a friend.